Luchador/GUD/readme.md

 ./extract_baserom.sh && make clean && make
 ```

-DO NOT USE -j# it will break things!!!!!!!!!
+DO NOT USE make -j# it will break things!!!!!!!!!
+also downloading repo as a zip is known to break build
 If you are upgrading from an old repo, run
 ```
 ./clean_baserom.sh && ./extract_baserom.sh && make clean && make